suncoast-devs/handbook/lessons/misc-api-intro/insomnia.md

 ![](./assets/post-body-type.png)

-and once we do we get an input area to type in our JSON request.
+And once we do we get an input area to type in our JSON request.

 ![](./assets/json-request-body.png)